This article is produced with scandiweb's eCommerce expertise

 Analyze the results of usability testing

-When you’re finally done with usability testing, you can present the results to your design team.
+When you’re finally done with usability testing and performed a variety of usability tests, you can present the results to your design team.
 It is never too late to perfect the usability of your website and product!

 We hope you found our tips useful!
 Got more questions about usability testing examples and methods?
 Need help with UX design or optimizing your website?
 Check out our UX design services!
 Alternatively, drop us a line at [email protected] or contact us right here within the orange chat bubble to your right.